 Central Georgia Technical College (CGTC) is a unit of the Technical College System of Georgia.
 CGTC has been meeting the demands of central Georgia’s workforce for over 40 years.

 Fort Valley State University

-Fort Valley State University was named the #1 public Historically Black College and University in Georgia by U.S. News and World Report in its 2019 and 2020 Best Colleges rankings.
+Fort Valley State University was named the #1 public Historically Black College and University in Georgia by U.S. News and World Report for four consecutive years.

 Georgia College and State University Graduate Center

 Ranked by U.S. News & World ReportM as one of the best master’s level universities in the south, Georgia College offers nationally-accredited programs recognized for their academic merit and affordable cost.

 Mercer University is one of America’s oldest and most distinctive institutions of higher learning, offering rigorous programs that span the undergraduate liberal arts to doctoral level degrees.

 Middle Georgia State University